dgaydukov/cert-aws/files/sa.md

 In this case each lb will route it's 50% into 10 instances, so each instances will get 10% of traffic.
 But if you disable cross-zone balancing, then 50% in first zone would be divided between 2 instances (so each got 25%) and 50% from az2 would be divided in 8 instances (so each got 8.25% traffic).
 With ALB cross-zone balancing enabled by default.

+Connection draining - makes sure that any back-end instances you have deregistered will complete requests in progress before the deregistration process starts

 LB can be
 * internal (having only private IP)
 * external (facing internet, having both public & private IP)